 All statistical details including calculated variables and proposed format and content of tables will be detailed in the Statistical Analysis Plan (SAP).
 Additional analyses might be conducted as deemed appropriate.
 The SAP will be finalized before study database lock.
-The SAP is available upon request (see Annex 1).
+The SAP is available upon request (see Annex 1: List of stand-alone documents).